 Ceremonial

-The purpose of ceremonial speeches is to honor, celebrate, or commemorate a person, event, or accomplishment.
+The purpose of ceremonial speeches is to honor, celebrate, raising a toast, or commemorate a person, event, or accomplishment.
 These speeches might be given at weddings, graduations, award ceremonies, or funerals.

 Demonstrative